infotexture/ot-mkdocs-demo/docs/topics/markdown-dita-syntax-reference.md

 |`.md`|`markdown`|
 |`.markdown`|`markdown`|

 All other link targets use `format` from file extension and are treated as non-DITA files.
-Absolute links targets are treated as external scope links:
+Absolute link targets are treated as external scope links:

 ```
 [Markdown](test.md)